The "Chirping" Crickets

+In 2012, the album was ranked at number 420 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+It also appears in the book 1001 Albums You Must Hear Before You Die.
 In July 2019, the album was the subject for the BBC Four documentary Classic Albums: The Crickets: The 'Chirping' Crickets.

-In July 2023, the album was reissued by Rollercoaster Records in England as The Alternative "Chirping" Crickets, a CD containing remixed Mono, Stereo plus the twelve tracks, in stereo but without the backing vocals that the Crickets felt were intrusive and inappropriate.
-Positive reviews followed.
+After being out of print for many years, The "Chirping" Crickets was reissued as a remastered CD in 2004 with bonus tracks.
+In 2023, the album was reissued by Rollercoaster Records as The Alternative "Chirping" Crickets in a CD package containing remixed mono and stereo versions of the album, along with the twelve tracks in stereo without the backing vocals by vocal group the Picks, which the Crickets felt were intrusive and inappropriate.